 - Project Deadline: Designing a normalized data model is comparatively more complex than designing a denormalized model.
 This makes the Inmon approach a time-intensive process.
 Therefore, if you have less time for delivery, then opt for the Kimball method.

-- Prospective Recruitment Plan: The higher level of complexity of data model creation in the Inmon approach requires a larger team of professionals for data warehouse management.
+- Prospective Recruitment Plan: The higher complexity of data model creation in the Inmon data warehouse approach requires a larger team of professionals for data warehouse management.
 Therefore, choose accordingly.

-- Organizational Principles: If your organization’s stakeholders and corporate directors recognize the need for data warehousing and are ready to bear the expenses, then the Inmon method would be a safer bet.
-On the other hand, if the decision-makers aren’t concerned about the nitty-gritty of the approach, and are only looking for a solution to improve reporting, then it’s sufficient to opt for the Kimball approach.
+- Organizational Principles: If your organization’s stakeholders and corporate directors recognize the need for data warehousing and are ready to bear the expenses, then the Bill Inmon data warehouse method would be a safer bet.
+On the other hand, if the decision-makers aren’t concerned about the nitty-gritty of the approach, and are only looking for a solution to improve reporting, then it’s sufficient to opt for the Kimball data warehouse method.

-Both the Inmon and the Kimball methods can be used to successfully design data warehouses.
-In fact, several enterprises use a blend of both these approaches (called the hybrid model).
+Both Kimball vs. Inmon data warehouse concepts can be used to design data warehouse models successfully.
+In fact, several enterprises use a blend of both these approaches (called hybrid data model).

-In the hybrid model, the Inmon method is used to form an integrated data warehouse.
-Whereas, the Kimball approach is followed to develop data marts using the star schema.
+In the hybrid data model, the Inmon method creates a dimensional data warehouse model of a data warehouse.
+In contrast, the Kimball method is followed to develop data marts using the star schema.

-It’s not possible to claim which approach is better as both methods have their benefits and drawbacks, and they both work well in different situations.
-The data warehouse designer has to choose a method depending on the various factors discussed in this article.
+It’s impossible to claim which approach is better as both methods have their benefits and drawbacks, working well in different situations.
+A data warehouse designer has to choose a method, depending on the various factors discussed in this article.